The Heisenberg category of a category

-If $\alpha$ commutes with the symmetriser differentials of source and target $1$-compositions of $\PP^{n}$s and $\QQ^{n}$s, it furthermore defines a morphism $\tilde{\alpha}$ between $1$-compositions of $\PP^{n}$s and $\QQ^{n}$s as detailed in Remark~\ref{remark-between-(n)s-symmetric-group-images}.
+If $\alpha$ commutes with the symmetriser differentials of source and target $1$-compositions of $\PP^{n}$s and $\QQ^{n}$s, it furthermore defines a morphism $\tilde{\alpha}$ between $1$-compositions of $\PP^{(n)}$s and $\QQ^{(n)}$s as detailed in Remark~\ref{remark-between-(n)s-symmetric-group-images}.

-The two morphisms $\alpha e_\triv$ and $\tilde{\alpha}$ thus produced are homotopic.
-In this subsection, working on DG level, we only want to work with the $(\widetilde{-})$ construction of Remark~\ref{remark-between-(n)s-symmetric-group-images}, as it can can produce termwise DG isomorphisms of twisted complexes.
+The two morphisms $e{\alpha}e$ and $\tilde{\alpha}$ thus produced are homotopic.
+In this subsection, working on \dg level, we only want to work with the $(\widetilde{-})$ construction of Remark~\ref{remark-between-(n)s-symmetric-group-images}, as it can produce termwise \dg isomorphisms of twisted complexes.
 Thus we only consider the diagrams which commute with the symmetriser differentials.
-In the next subsection, working in the homotopy category, we employ arbitrary diagrams and use the symmetrising $(-)e_\triv$ construction of Remark~\ref{remark-canonical-morphisms-in-out-(n)s}.
+In Section~\ref{subsec:cat_heisenberg_relations_homotopy}, working in the homotopy category, we employ arbitrary diagrams and use the symmetrising $e(-)e$ construction of Remark~\ref{remark-canonical-morphisms-in-out-(n)s}.
 It produces twisted complex maps concentrated in degree $0$, which can only be homotopy equivalences.
 We stress again, that in the homotopy category there is no difference between the two constructions.

+It is crucial for our proofs that the construction of a morphism between $1$-compositions of $\PP^{(n)}$s and $\QQ^{(n)}$s from a diagram defining the morphism between the corresponding $1$-compositions of $\PP^{(n)}$s and $\QQ^{(n)}$s is compatible with $2$-composition, that is –– with vertical concatenation of diagrams.
+For the $(\widetilde{-})$ construction this is automatic.
+For the $e(-)e$ construction this means that any two diagrams $\alpha$ and $\beta$ we compose must satisfy

+In this subsection, we use diagrams which commute with the symmetrisers and use the $(\widetilde{-})$ construction, so this is not an issue.
+In \S\ref{subsec:cat_heisenberg_relations_homotopy} we use arbitrary diagrams and use the $e(-)e$ construction, so we check the condition \eqref{eqn-the-condition-for-composition-of-diagrams-between-Pn-and-Qns} by hand.
+In Section~\ref{subsec:gfid}, this is a simple idempotent absorption argument: the symmetriser idempotent of a subgroup can be absorbed into the symmetriser idempotent of the group.
+In Section~\ref{subsec:fgid} a more elaborate argument is necessary and we show that \eqref{eqn-the-condition-for-composition-of-diagrams-between-Pn-and-Qns} only holds up to a desired numerical coefficient.

 We use the following conventions to simplify the diagrams in the context of this section: